Contributor biographies

 Finnja Bohlken

-Finnja Bohlken is currently enrolled in a Bachelor program at Leuphana University Lüneburg, pursuing a major in Cultural Studies and a minor in Sustainability Studies.
+Finnja Bohlken is currently enrolled in a Bachelor's program at Leuphana University Lüneburg, pursuing a major in Cultural Studies and a minor in Sustainability Studies.
 In her major, she has expressed particular interest in the fields of capitalism and cultural criticism, as well as perspectives from trans and queer studies.
-Her minor study program involves a project that aims to promote the Cradle-to-Cradle concept within the textile industry.
+Her minor study program involves a project that aims to promote the Cradle to Cradle concept within the textile industry.

 Gísli Pálsson